AnnaRyb/markdownrepo/README.md

  However, identifying the **exact user action that caused the issue** might not be sufficient in some cases.

- **__NOTE:__** Since www.performancewear.com a single-page application, you don't know where the command "click on 'btn_sell-421198' " was executed and what actions it was meant to perform.
+ **__NOTE:__** Since www.performancewear.com a single-page application, you don't know where the command "**click on 'btn_sell-421198'** " was executed and what actions it was meant to perform.
 Therefore, further research is required.

   ### **__Step 5.
 Find specific user/users impacted and replay the session__**.